How it works

 Hi!
 My name is Victoria and I have always had a dog in my life.
 I’ve had a shih-tzu all the way to a lab.
 At the moment I have a lab mixed with GSP.
 His name is Zeke and he is like me child and I will treat your dog the same!
 I understand that your dog needs lots of love and exercise.
 I will make sure your dog will get everything they need and more!
 I look forward to meeting your best friend!

 My name is Brianna, and I adore animals.
 I have experience with: rabbits, hamsters, ferrets, cats, and dogs.
-I get along with large dogs: huskies, pit bulls, and great danes.
-I love them in all shapes and sizes!
-Currently, I have two small dogs, three cats, one kitten, and a sassy fish named Jai.
-One of my cats has a heart problem, so I must administer her medicine daily.
+I like them in all shapes and sizes!
+Currently, I have two small dogs and three cats.
 Let me know if your critter has any special needs.
 Please contact me if you have any questions!
+PS: I am happy to water your plants upon request. 🌸

 Top Pet Caregiver